haskell/cabal/README.md

   support window, except Template Haskell, which would cause bootstrapping problems in the GHC compilation process.

-* Our GHC support window is three years: that is, the Cabal library must be buildable out-of-the-box with the dependencies that shipped with GHC for at least three years.
-The Travis CI checks this, so most developers submit a PR to see if their code works on all these versions of Haskell.  cabal-install must also be buildable on all these GHCs, although it does not have to be buildable out-of-the-box.
+* Our GHC support window is five years for the Cabal library and three years for cabal-install: that is, the Cabal library must be buildable out-of-the-box with the dependencies that shipped with GHC for at least five years.
+The Travis CI checks this, so most developers submit a PR to see if their code works on all these versions of GHC.  cabal-install must also be buildable on all supported GHCs, although it does not have to be buildable out-of-the-box.
 Instead, the `cabal-install/bootstrap.sh` script must be able to download and install all of the dependencies.
 (This is also checked by CI!)

 * `Cabal` has its own Prelude, in `Distribution.Compat.Prelude`, that provides a compatibility layer and exports some commonly